supernada/celsius_to_fahnehrieht/README.md

 Well.

-If you're already into Rust, just do a cargo build to set it up and the program will guide you quite simple really, it'll ask for a temperature and if you want to convert from celsius to fahrenheit or the inverse, then some stuff may happen
+If you're already into Rust, just do a cargo build to set it up and the program will guide you quite simple really, it'll ask for a temperature and if you want to convert from celsius to fahrenheit or the inverse, then some stuff may happen.
+I try to make stuff humorously at some point so it's surely not that serious too.